Palm Beach County coronavirus death toll rises by 9; state passes 2,800

 Coronavirus deaths in Florida climbed by 36 to 2,801, including an increase of 9 in Palm Beach County to 397, as additional cases increased by more than 1,000 again in the state, the Florida Department of Health announced Wednesday morning.

-Positive confirmed cases rose from 1,096 to 1,371 to a total of 67,371 as testing has ramped up.
+Positive confirmed cases rose from 1,096 to 1,371 -- fourth in the nation behind California, Texas and Arizona -- to a total of 67,371 as testing has ramped up.
 In seven of the past eight days, cases have risen by more than 1,000, including a record 1,419 Thursday.
 In Palm Beach County, cases rose by 160 after 189 Tuesday and as record 258 one week ago Wednesday.

 On Tuesday, deaths in the state rose by 53 and in Palm Beach County by 15.
 Last Wednesday the state rise was 36 -- the same as this week -- and 8 in the county.
 The state record is 83 on Tuesday, April 28.
 Twice, the increase was 72 -- once in April and once last month.
 In Palm Beach County the record is 17 twice.